doublesymmetry/react-native-track-player/docs/versioned_docs/version-3.1/v3-migration.md

 - The `destroy` function does not exist anymore.
 - The `stopWithApp` flag turns into `stoppingAppPausesPlayback`
     - [More information here](https://github.com/doublesymmetry/react-native-track-player/pull/1447#issuecomment-1195246389)
+- The react-native version has to be 0.68 or higher

 The full changelog of added features and bug fixes [can be found here](https://github.com/doublesymmetry/react-native-track-player/releases/tag/v3.0).